HansKashyap/Hans-demo/README.md

 # Hans-demo
-its a begining of git and github class
+its a begining of git and github class.